cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 faster.
 CVXPY allows you to solve parametrized problems that are not DPP, but you won't see a speed-up when doing so.

+Currently, only problems that are solved by conic solvers will see a speed-up with DPP.

 The DPP ruleset
 ^^^^^^^^^^^^^^^
 DPP is a subset of DCP, with mild restrictions on how parameters can enter